 Amande et al (2008) analyses and reviews observer data in relation by bycatch for the EU purse seine fleet.
 The study analyses data that were collected under the EU data collection regulations in the period 2003 - 2007.
 The period coincides with a period when overall catches in the freeschool fishery was larger, before the use of drifting FADs became much more prevalent.
+However in this report, the free school purse seine set fishery included all non-drifting FAD purse seine sets, that is sets associated with semounts and marine mammals, therefore any conclusions regarding solely free school sets must be recognized as only a portion of the free school set fishery category identified in the report.
 Average bycatch rates estimated in the analysis suggest that the freeschool fishery has a very low impact on unwanted species of fish, billfish, sharks and rays.